pivotal/docs-tap/application-accelerator/creating-accelerators/accelerator-crd.hbs.md

 # Accelerator custom resource definition

-This topic describes the Application Accelerator custom resource definition.
+This topic tells you about the Application Accelerator custom resource definition.

 ## Overview